licebeam/hyper-reflector/README.md

 ## Welcome to Hyper Reflector

-I'll add details about how to contribute and build later.

 ### Prerequisites

 - Node.js 18+ (or newer) with npm for the Vite frontend.
 - Rust toolchain (via [rustup](https://rustup.rs/)) and the Tauri CLI (`cargo install tauri-cli`) for packaging the desktop app.

 ### Install & Run

 ```bash
 npm install           # install dependencies
 npm run dev           # vite dev server